Ddystopia/extend_mut/README.md

 lifetime of mutable references safely and correctly, without introducing undefined behavior.

-A commom use case is crating a temporary `&'static mut` reference to send somewhere, give execution control to other function that expects `&'static mut`, and then take back the control, take back `&'static mut` and recover original lifetime.
+A commom use case is creating a temporary `&'static mut` reference to send somewhere, give execution control to other function that expects `&'static mut`, and then take back the control, take back `&'static mut` and recover original lifetime.